 hydra -L users.txt -P passwords.txt ssh://10.10.10.1

-# SSH with key
+# Connect with a private key

 ssh -i id_rsa user@10.10.10.1